Diaper Bag Essentials | What to Have in Every Mom’s Diaper Bag

 Diaper Bag Essential #1: Changing Items

 Along with diapers, you should also keep things that you’ll need for diaper changes.
-Remember, you might not always be somewhere where you can easily change your baby so having a changing pad can be a huge help (especially for those times when you’re doing a diaper change in the back of your SUV in the parking lot!).
-When you’re deciding what to have in a diaper bag, you should also make sure you pack wipes, wet bags for dirty diapers, and rash cream if you typically use it.
+Remember, you might not always have a changing table nearby where you can easily change your baby so having a changing pad can be a huge help (especially for those times when you’re doing a diaper change in the back of your SUV in the parking lot!).
+When you’re deciding what to have in a diaper changing bag, you should also make sure you pack wipes, wet bags for dirty diapers, and rash cream if you typically use it.

 Diaper Bag Essential #2: Extra Clothes for Both of You